historic-routt-county-logo-01

 Historic Routt County is the award-winning nonprofit voice for the preservation and recognition of Routt County’s historic places and cultural landscapes.
 HRC’s Board and Staff are dedicated and qualified to help preserve and honor the places YOU love with the tools and skills necessary to partner with you.
 HRC’s board is committed to a sustainable future while preserving the history and character of this special place.

-HRC’s Board and Staff work hard to connect you with the resources you need to achieve your own historic preservation objectives.
 Board members have the vision and insight to make sure Historic Routt County continues in a sustainable direction, and staff is well-equipped with the skills and tools necessary to partner with you.

 Bill Latoza